lamps-wg/csr-attestation/draft-ietf-lamps-csr-attestation.md

 ~~~
 {: #fig-info-model title="Information Model for CSR Evidence Conveyance."}

-The following use cases are supported:
+The following use cases are supported, as described in the sub-sections below.

-A single Attester, which only distributes Evidence without any certification paths.
+### Case 1 - Single Evidence Bundle

-In the use case, the Verifier is assumed to be in possession of the certification paths already
+A single Attester, which only distributes Evidence without an attached certificate chain.
-or there is no certification paths because the Verifier directly trusts the Attester key.
+In the use case, the Verifier is assumed to be in possession of the certificate chain already
-As a result, a single EvidenceBundle is included
+or the Verifier directly trusts the Attestation Key and therefore no certificate chain is needed.
-in a CSR that contains a single EvidenceStatement without the CertificateAlternatives
+As a result, a single EvidenceBundle is included in a CSR that contains a single EvidenceStatement
-structure. {{fig-single-attester}} shows this use case.
+without the CertificateAlternatives structure. {{fig-single-attester}} shows this use case.

 ~~~ aasvg
   +--------------------+